l-kwok/Virtual-CPU-Simulator/README.md

 # Virtual-CPU-Simulator
 A side project designed to simulate the computations of a central processing unit.
-Instructions are 32-Bit.
+The goal of this project was to break down each step of the CPU pipeline and simulate how each step would operate on a unique instruction set architechture.
+While I have not written a compiler, there are sample programs (in decimal CSV format) that perform basic numeric operations.

+Some Assumptions:
+1. The CPU is single core and single threaded
+2. CPU instructions and memory are 32-bit
+3. Branching is supported but branch prediction is not
+4. Some pipeline steps are combined (into a single function call)
+5. Input files are assumed to be in a CSV file with Base 10 Decimal format

 ## Compiling: